Lead Bullet Risks for Wildlife and Humans

 Hunting is an important part of Montana’s heritage.
 Hunters that use non-lead ammunition carry on the proud tradition of wildlife conservation by preventing eagles, turkey vultures, hawks, and other scavenging animals from being exposed to lead; as well as protecting human health.
 When a lead rifle bullet strikes animal tissue, it quickly expands and fragments into minute particles.
 Studies using radiographs show that numerous, imperceptible, dust-sized particles of lead can infect meat up to a foot and a half away from the bullet wound.
 Non-toxic ammunition that is just as effective and comparably priced as its lead counterpart is available from various arms manufacturers.

 At the Montana Raptor Conservation Center, all eagles we admit are tested for lead toxicity and 90% test positive for elevated lead levels.
 Lead- tainted meat may become part of a raptor’s food supply when any of the following occur: a wounded animal escapes a hunting attempt, an animal shot as a pest is not retrieved from the field, or when a gut pile remains on the landscape after a hunt.
 Once the lead is in raptors stomach, the stomach acids corrode the lead, allowing the lead to leach into the bird’s blood stream.
-As many as 20 million birds and other animals die each year from lead poisoning.

 Lead poisoning symptoms in raptors include: